supremetakoyaki/Scramble/README.md

 # Scramble
 Scramble is a NEO: The World Ends with You save editor.

-It works for save files for versions 1.00 and 1.01 of the game.
+It works for save files for versions 1.00 and 1.01 of the game, of both Switch and PS4.

 [Click here for the GBATemp thread.](https://gbatemp.net/threads/scramble-neo-the-world-ends-with-you-save-editor.591780/)